brianmcoates/meehan-md/src/pages/index.md

 mainpitch:
   title: Jim Meehan MD
   description: >
-    Jim will help you  do blahblah and stuff is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Jim Meehan MD is a physician, accomplished leader, and entrepreneur who implements innovative solutions that adhere to open, honest, transparent, and uncompromisingly patient-centered principles.
+He transforms raw data and scientific research into easy to understand information that educates, informs, and motivates changes in behavior to lead to improved health and fitness.
+This critical positive feedback system transforms personal health by enabling self-awareness and self-regulation.
 description: >-
-  Jim has been taking on big pharma to bring the truth back to you.
-Learn more "Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.
-Nemo enim
+  Jim has been taking on Big Pharma to bring the truth back to you.
+As the former editor of a medical journal, Jim is an expert on differentiating true science from manipulated, fraudulent, biased research.
+In his blog, Truth Seeker, Jim exposes the corruption and indoctrination of today's healthcare and medicine while providing the latest up-to-date science to give you the autonomy and truth you need to make the most informed decisions regarding your health.
 intro:
   blurbs: []
   heading: What we offer